dabeaz-course/practical-python/Notes/07_Advanced_Topics/04_Function_decorators.md

 This example illustrates the process of creating a so-called *wrapper function*.

-**A wrapper is a function that wraps another function with some extra bits of processing.**
+A wrapper is a function that wraps around another function with some extra bits of processing, but otherwise works in the exact same way as the original function.

 ```python
 >>> logged_add(3, 4)